Portland Driver Information

 Lyft drivers will not receive any material benefit or incentive of any kind from Lyft for securing personal TNC insurance coverage.
 Effective January 2nd, 2016, one year of driving experience in the United States is sufficient to meet the minimum requirement for Lyft applicant driving experience.

-Drivers are required to have a vehicle inspection before becoming approved to drive, and annually thereafter.
+Drivers are required to pass a vehicle inspection before being approved to drive.
+Approved drivers will need an updated vehicle inspection annually.

 The city or county where you live may require you to obtain a business license.
 Refer to your local city or county's website for these requirements.